-What led you to working with street people and addicts in the city of Rochester New York, and what kind of work do you do?
+What led you to work with street people and addicts in the city of Rochester, New York, and what kind of work do you do?

 I’ve been involved in the anti-human-trafficking movement in this community and am one of the founding members of the Rochester Regional Coalition Against Human Trafficking.
 Human trafficking is a very dramatic, popular subject these days.
-I think most people hear stories of teenagers forced into prostitution and think “that is the worst thing that could ever happen to anyone”.
-I hear those stories and think of them as being only a few degrees different from the millions of children suffering from non-commercial sexual abuse and other childhood traumas.
-So in all discussions about human trafficking, that’s always what I’ve kept in the back of my mind.
+Most people hear stories of teenagers forced into prostitution and think, “That is the worst thing that could ever happen to anyone”.
+I hear those stories and think of them as only a few degrees different from the millions of children suffering from non-commercial sexual abuse and other childhood traumas.
+So, in all discussions about human trafficking, that’s always what I’ve kept in my mind.

 Ideologically, open-air sex work is where angels fear to tread.
-Many of these workers fall outside the definition of trafficking victims, and many of them fall outside the “sexually liberated” and “empowered” cliches some would like to attach to them.
-So Arleen and I decided we were going to abandon all preconceived notions and ideologies, and instead focus on the relationship between childhood trauma and open-air sex work.
-And once I started interacting with these women, I just couldn’t walk away.
+Many of these workers fall outside the definition of trafficking victims and outside the “sexually liberated” and “empowered” cliches some would like to attach to them.
+So Arleen and I decided to abandon all preconceived notions and ideologies and instead focus on the relationship between childhood trauma and open-air sex work.
+And once I started interacting with these women, I couldn’t walk away.

-To some people drug addiction and/or prostitution look like moral issues.
+To some people, drug addiction and/or prostitution look like moral issues.
 They view addicts and prostitutes as people who have decided to seek their own selfish pleasure, no matter who they are hurting.
-Could it really be as simple as that?
+Could it be as simple as that?

 No, it’s not.
 Sleeping in abandoned buildings in the middle of a Rochester winter isn’t about pleasure.
 Being raped isn’t about pleasure.
 Losing or relinquishing custody of your children isn’t about pleasure.
 Endocarditis and scabies aren’t about pleasure.

 This next sentence will shock people, but drug use is an adaptive behavior.
 Addiction, whether chemical or behavioral, is very strongly tied to child abuse and Adverse Childhood Experiences.
-It’s not a desirable coping strategy, but neither are any of the others that trauma survivors typically use.
+It’s not a desirable coping strategy, but neither are any other strategies trauma survivors typically use.

-All of those are things that ACE sufferers use to make their brain work somewhat normally, to be comfortable within their skin.
-I’m not saying that drug use, risky driving and unhealthy or premature sexual relationships are good things, but I’m saying that trauma is very damaging, and different people cope with it different ways.
-Drug use, especially serious addiction to hard-core drugs, are strongly linked to trauma.
+All of those are things that ACE sufferers use to make their brain work somewhat normally and to be comfortable within their skin.
+I’m not saying that drug use, risky driving, and unhealthy or premature sexual relationships are good things.
+Still, I’m saying that trauma is very damaging, and different people cope with it differently.
+Drug use, especially serious addiction to hard-core drugs, is strongly linked to trauma.
 Addiction is painful to watch, but it is essentially a self-destructive behavior.
-It is someone taking all their anger and rage and sorrow and quenching it with a chemical, rather than exorcising it with violence.
+It is someone taking all their anger, rage, and sorrow and quenching it with a chemical rather than exorcising it with violence.

 Is it possible for people struggling with the after-effects of childhood traumas to improve, and if so, what evidence-based treatments work best?

-Trauma survivors absolutely can recover.
-But it’s important for them, and for the rest of us, to really understand what they’re recovering from.
-As an incest survivor with an ACE score of 6, I think recovering is a bit like a lifelong game of whack-a-mole.
+Trauma survivors can recover.
+But it’s important for them, and for the rest of us, to understand what they’re recovering from.
+As an incest survivor with an ACE score of 6, I think recovering is like a lifelong game of whack-a-mole.

-There are fantastic treatments for the PTSD/anxiety-type symptoms.
-EMDR (Eye Movement Desensitization and Reprocessing), is the best known and most available treatment in this genre.
-The great thing about EMDR is that it works fairly fast; in a few weeks.
+There are fantastic treatments for PTSD/anxiety-type symptoms.
+EMDR (Eye Movement Desensitization and Reprocessing) is the best-known and most available treatment in this genre.
+The great thing about EMDR is that it works in a few weeks.
 And that’s great.
 PTSD does not consistently respond to medication, and other types of therapy can be very slow.
 PTSD symptoms can be hellish and deprive sufferers of most function and all pleasure, so getting rid of them in a few weeks is amazing.

-I think one of the keys to recovering from trauma is to learn about it.
+One of the keys to recovering from trauma is learning about it.
 To acknowledge “bad stuff happened to me.
 It changed my life profoundly.
-I can still do the things I want to do, but it may take a while and I may have to figure out different ways to accomplish them.”
+I can still do the things I want, but it may take a while, and I may have to figure out different ways to accomplish them.”

 I think so.
 I hope so.
 The point of #MeToo was to show the ubiquity of sexual assault and harassment.
-That’s a pretty big umbrella; that includes rape on one end of the spectrum to occasional hostile workplace stuff at the other end of the spectrum.
-In the stories of influential people who had behaved badly, most but not all of the cases involved sexual harassment and assault of adults.
-Personally, I would have rather it focused on sexual crimes against children, but it still helped destigmatize the issue a bit, and it did help people understand how common all this stuff is.
+That’s a pretty big umbrella; that includes rape on one end of the spectrum and occasional hostile workplace stuff at the other.
+In the stories of influential people who had behaved badly, most but not all cases involved sexual harassment and assault of adults.
+I would have rather it focused on sexual crimes against children, but it still helped destigmatize the issue a bit, and it did help people understand how common all this stuff is.
 And that’s one of the things that needs to happen.

 We need to understand that child sexual abuse is very, very common.
-One out of five children common.
-Every time you see a group of children, tell yourself “some of these kids have been sexually abused or will be sexually abused”.
+One out of five children is common.
+Whenever you see a group of children, tell yourself, “Some of these kids have been sexually abused or will be sexually abused.”
 About 10% of men and 4% of women experience significant sexual attraction to children.
 Not all of them will act on that attraction, and not everyone who sexually abuses a child experiences a strong sexual attraction.
-But the point is that all children are in danger and there is no label or title someone can have that means they are “safe” to be around children.
+But the point is that all children are in danger, and someone can have no label or title that means they are “safe” to be around children.

 There’s no simple solution.
-One of the things we need to do is change the laws so that we can actually make bad guys experience consequences, because right now most of them don’t.
-Removing statutes of limitation on these crimes is really important.
-That way, adult victims can get these predators off the street and protect some children.
-We need to teach parents, en masse, how to protect their children.
-We need to ensure institutions that work with children implement best practices that protect them from sexual abuse; this is another benefit of Statute of Limitation reform, because institutions generally do as little to protect children as they can get away with.
+We need to change the laws so that we can make bad guys experience consequences because, right now, most of them don’t.
+Removing statutes of limitation on these crimes is important.
+Adult victims can get these predators off the street and protect some children.
+We must teach parents en masse how to protect their children.
+We need to ensure institutions that work with children implement best practices that protect them from sexual abuse; this is another benefit of Statute of Limitation reform because institutions generally do as little to protect children as they can get away with.
 SOL reform increases an institution’s liability, and that tends to improve their behavior.

-One of the ways we build community with these women is by giving them packs of toiletries, snacks, a change of clothes, and some other necessities.
-And someone always will come out of the woodwork and say “you’re enabling them”.
+One of the ways we build community with these women is by giving them packs of toiletries, snacks, a change of clothes, and other necessities.
+And someone will always come out of the woodwork and say, “you’re enabling them”.

-My answer to that is when we push addicts away from every form of support in their lives, which is what you do when you completely refuse to “enable”, you get Lyell Avenue.
+My answer is that when we push addicts away from every form of support in their lives, which is what you do when you completely refuse to “enable,” you get Lyell Avenue.
 Misery loves company.
-You get all these women whose ACE scores are so high that they feel different from the rest of the world under the best of circumstances banding together and supporting each other.
+You get all these women whose ACE scores are so high that they feel different from the rest of the world, banding together and supporting each other under the best of circumstances.
 The women meet men who have similar histories that they can relate to.
-All that pain demands a lot of drugs to numb it, and that sets up a sophisticated underground economy.
-The prostitution is part of that economy.
-All that crime drives down property values and causes abandoned buildings, and that intensifies the problem.
-The police arrest them, they serve some time and then get out, and now they’re even more isolated because they have convictions and will struggle to reintegrate with society.
+All that pain demands a lot of drugs to numb it, which sets up a sophisticated underground economy.
+Prostitution is part of that economy.
+All that crime drives down property values and causes abandoned buildings, intensifying the problem.
+The police arrest them, they serve some time, and then get out, and now they’re even more isolated because they have convictions and will struggle to reintegrate with society.